All Episodes

 It is a purely defensive posture, but it's also a concession to what they believe the political realities today are.

-And that's start wrong button.
+And that's the wrong button.

 And it's not just because the Republicans thought they were going to win.